 I can tell you from personal experience that being so binary isn’t the best idea.
 And not just because, in travel as in the rest of life, I prefer not to put all my eggs in one basket.

 Rather, it’s that in spite of Hokkaido’s vast size (or maybe because of it), appreciating the island requires experiencing its richness and diversity—over many trips, and a number of years, if possible.
-Continue reading my Hokkaido travel guide to plan an adventure that magnifies the island’s magic instead of obscuring it.
+Continue reading my Hokkaido travel guide—or check out my inspiring pictures of the island—to plan an adventure that magnifies the island’s magic instead of obscuring it.

 When Should You Visit Hokkaido?